“Going Agile” should be a transformative process. But it doesn’t have to be a disruptive one.

 That’s the beauty of Kanban: the fact that it doesn’t require wholesale change to your organization.
 You start with what you have.
 You find those specific places in the system where you’re experiencing pain.
 Then, you come up those small measurable changes that you can make quickly and easily rather than wholesale changes.

 You don’t need brand new processes or a brand new roles that people are going to be very hesitant to adopt.
-A lot of the organizations nowadays that we see are realizing the consequences of making these wholesale changes.
+A lot of the organizations that are going Agile nowadays are realizing the consequences of making these wholesale changes.

 Not that disruption is bad.